aliuosio/mage2.docker/README.md

 * reduce the number of volumes
 * optimize pagespeed caching
 * ~~use pagespeed with redis cache~~
+* increase vm max count for elasticsearch without system reboot
+* Nginx Header Config passes at https://securityheaders.com/
+* set timezone in containers
+* secure socket connection between containers
+* add varnish container and configure with magento 2

 #### Bugs
 * ~~fix OSX version~~
 * ~~check that all commands function in post-build.sh~~
-* cron jobs container not logging messages
 * ~~sampledata deploy error on docker-compose build~~
-* set timezone in containers
-* secure socket connection between containers
-* Nginx Header Config passes at https://securityheaders.com/
-* increase vm max count for elasticsearch without system reboot

 #### Contribute
 Please Contribute by creating a fork of this repository.